zixin448/tp/docs/team/garethkoh.md

   their student ID or their tutorial group.
     * Highlights: This feature was adapted to accommodate new features implemented later on, such as assessments.
   Removing a student also removes all their assessment records from a tutorial group.
 Students that are removed do not get deleted from camNUS immediately.
 This is to allow TAs to make changes to the student's details or to simply keep in contact with them after the semester has ended.
+In addition, `remove_student` removes `student` tags automatically.
     * Pull request: [#86](https://github.com/AY2122S2-CS2103T-W13-2/tp/pull/86)